Gladstone is on its way to becoming a renewable hydrogen superpower, with a proposed hydrogen plant project hitting milestones ahead of schedule.

 Central Queensland Hydrogen Champion, Barry O’Rourke, said the BBQ is the first of its kind in Australia.

-“While I could never pass up the opportunity to cook some snags, today was all about showcasing that hydrogen can be safely used in our homes in the same way we use our gas appliances today,” Mr O’Rourke said.
+“Today was all about showcasing that hydrogen can be safely used in our homes in the same way we use our gas appliances today,” Mr O’Rourke said.

 “BBQs like this could one day be in every Queenslander’s backyard, but first, we need to establish the renewable hydrogen supply to power them.”

 “The Gladstone hydrogen park project certainly helps us chart that course,” he commented.